krushnakant241/deveops_proj_4/README.md

 CMD ["/usr/sbin/sshd" , "-D"] && / bin/bash
 ```

-Built image using below commands and above Dockerfile and also push it to docker hub for further use.
+Built image using below commands and above Dockerfile and also push it to docker hub for further use. refer this snap of Docker Hub(kubectlos image on docker hub).
 ```
 docker build -t krushnakant241/kubectlos:latest . (here"." means we are running this command from present directory of Dockerfile) docker push krushnakant241/kubectlos:latest
 ```

 #### Step - 2 -Now we will use jenkins dynamic slave to perform our task.
-To enable dynamic slave automatically, we will configure clouds as per attached snapshots 1 and 2 after installing Docker plugin. refer these snaps for better understading - (Jenkins docker run, kubeconfig file and certificates of Minikube server API, minikube start and IP).
+To enable dynamic slave automatically, we will configure clouds as per attached snapshots 1 and 2 after installing Docker plugin. refer these snaps for better understading - (configuration of clouds - 1, configuration of clouds - 2).

 (Note: First of all we have to do some setup like add -H tcp://0.0.0.0:4243 in /usr/lib/systemd/system/docker.service file so that docker service of this VM can be used by another machine. this process called as socket binding)